brknapp/Project_1/README.md

             "2001:_a_space_odyssey",
             "vertigo")

-#for these movies, I want all of them in the series:
+#for these movies, I want all of them in each series:
 series <- c("the_godfather",
             "star_wars",
             "alien",